xiaodonguo/TUNI/README.md

 This repository contains the code for TUNI, which has been submitted to ICRA 2026.
 The current repository includes the model files, evaluation files, pre-trained weights, and prediction images to facilitate the review process.

 ## 🌟  NEWS
-✨**2025-9-5**✨ : Submit a version of the repository, including the model files, evaluation scripts, pre-trained weights, and results images.
+✨**2025-9-5**✨ : Submit an initial version of the repository, including the model files, evaluation scripts, pre-trained weights, and results images.

 ## Method
 ![picture1](./Fig/fig2.png)